telabotanica/cel-ng-client/README.md

 The configurations are located in the src/environments folder of the project.
 Edit the file correponding to your environment by setting the right baseUrl for the CEL api:

-git clone
+### Editing CEL2 API URL

+Edit the value of the api.baseUrl JSON element to match your installation.

+### Editing PlantNet aPI key

+Edit the value of the plantnet.apiKey JSON element to match your key.

 ## Dev: launching the app on the test server

-You can do so by issuing the following comand:
+You can do so by issuing the following command:

 ```
 ng serve